A little while back, I gave a great SaaS Founder CEO a Gift.

 And it was a big mistake.

 In B2C, it may make sense to have a lot of “Heads of This” and “Heads of That”.
-If you have matrix-type teams, and a lot of individual contributors who are hyper productive.
+If you have matrix-type teams, and a lot of individual contributors who are hyper-productive.
+And really early on, say < 10-15 employees, none of it may matter much.

 But in SaaS, I say it’s generally a mistake.
 Or at least rethink it, for the following reasons:

 - “Head of” is confusing to outsiders.
-This doesn’t matter at WhatsApp.
+This probably doesn’t matter at Clubhouse.
 But in SaaS, you are dealing with a lot of corporate types.
-Fortune 500 customers, partners, etc. They want to know: Who am I meeting with?
+Fortune 1000 customers, partners, etc. They want to know: Who am I meeting with?
 What level of responsibility does he or she really have?
 Is this company for real, or just some little start-up that might go out of business in a year or a month?

 - It’s demotivating, after a point.
-Bringing in someone as “Head of Biz Dev” and then promoting them in 120 days when they prove themselves may, I guess, be motivating.
-Maybe.
-But leaving someone who is putting their heart and soul into a owning a functional area, without the clear indicator that that’s really what their job is … for too long … is a recipe for underperformance, ultimately.
+Bringing in someone as “Head of Biz Dev” and then promoting them in 120 days when they prove themselves may be motivating for some stretch candidates.
+If everyone’s OK with it, and there is a clear path to VP, that can work.
+But leaving someone who is putting their heart and soul into owning a functional area, without the clear indicator that that’s really what their job is … for too long … is a recipe for underperformance, ultimately.

 I know all this squishy stuff may feel like the right way to go in the early days.
 Especially if you care, and want to make sure all your great team members have career advancement opportunities.